sakejs/sake-core/README.md

 [![license][license-img]][license-url]
 [![chat][chat-img]][chat-url]

-> Sake is a build tool for JavaScript applications.
+> Sake is a build tool for JavaScript.

-Sake is a build tool and task runner for JavaScript applications.
+Sake is a build tool and task runner for JavaScript.
 Sake features an extensible core and support for modern JS.
 Inspired by [Cake](http://coffeescript.org/documentation/docs/cake.html), Sake is the perfect DSL for building projects.